schinery/dotfiles/README.md

 This will install all bash files, Brew, apps and dev tools, as well as configure the OS.
 You will be prompted for input so don't just run and go make a cup of tea.

 You can of course also run the various scripts individually.

-Be aware that the scripts in `apps` and `dev` require both Brew and Brew Cask to be installed.
+Note: Most of the scripts in `apps` and `dev` require both Brew and Brew Cask to be installed for them to run.

 ## Thanks To...